Resistor-git/sc2_yeller/README.md

 ## Compatability and warning
 Only tested on Windows 10.
 Was not tested during online match - be aware, that anti-cheat system may falsely suspect this program as a cheat.
+Recommended only for replays analysis or games against an AI.

 ## Author
 Resistor ([GitHub](https://github.com/Resistor-git/))